passas/passas/README.md

 <hr>

-> *One day I'll right you a Book, or 7.
+> *One day I'll write you a Book, or 7.
 Or maybe you'll find me teaching in some top-notch school, or maybe at one of my own.
 I also may start a companny, or lead the CEO roll at some good ass fine one.
 Or just pick the trash as a janitor of some form.
 Idc, my integrity will come with me, Always.
 I'm a Slytherin.*
 <!--<br>-->

 <!--[![](images/megahits.png)](https://megahits.sapo.pt/ouviremissao/)--><!--MegaHits--><!--![](images/manager5.png)--><!--Manager-->